bodyhigh/prompt-architect/README.md

 - **Lite** – fastest, minimal, no policy toggles.
 Use for agendas, short specs, emails, simple lists.
 - **Full** – adds guardrails (PII/PHI masking, CUI markings), verification scaffolding, and iteration notes.
 Use for security/compliance/customer deliverables, or anything you’d normally pair with acceptance criteria and tests.
+- **Minimal Scaffold** – a context-tagged shell with no intake gate.
+Use when you already know the essentials and just need a clean spec to drop into CLI agents or Codex.

 ### Workflow (both versions)